-Criminology is the study of crime, criminal behavior and corrections.
+Criminology is the study of crime and criminal behavior.
 Because crime is a core societal issue, criminologists examine society’s response to crime and the role of the state in crime prevention and enforcement.
 It is not always easy to understand why people commit crimes, what an appropriate punishment may be or how laws impact the prevention of crime.
 Criminologists study all of these issues and more.
-Criminology is an off-shoot of the field of sociology and borrows from the disciplines of law, political science, history and psychology, among others.
+Criminology is a field of sociology that borrows from the disciplines of law, political science, history and psychology, among others.

-Students must take 120 hours to graduate: 42 hours from the University’s core curriculum and 58 specific hours in the major, including courses in criminal justice, theories of justice, comparative justice systems, research methods (including a senior research seminar) and statistics, among others.
-In addition, students must take 20 hours of electives, with nine of these hours in advanced courses outside of the major.
+Students must complete 120 hours to graduate: 42 hours from the University’s core curriculum and 43 specific hours in the major, including courses in criminological theory, criminal justice, theories of justice, comparative justice systems, research methods (including a senior research seminar) and statistics.
+In addition, students must take 35 hours of electives, with nine of these hours in advanced courses outside of the major.

 Criminology at UT Dallas also is offered as a minor and requires 18 credit hours.

 The Fast Track program enables exceptionally gifted UT Dallas students to include master’s level courses in their undergraduate degree plans.
 Students who meet the requirements for admission to graduate school and the minimum GPA requirement for their major can take up to 15 hours of graduate level coursework that can apply toward their undergraduate and graduate level coursework.
 To take graduate courses in the Fast Track program upper-division undergraduates must have completed 90 semester credit hours and petition their associate dean for permission to take graduate courses.

 Every new generation inherits a world more complex than that of its predecessors, which prompts a need for new thinking about public policies that impact people’s daily lives.
 In the School of Economic, Political and Policy Sciences, we examine the implications of innovation and change for individuals and communities, business, government and markets.